mdlincoln/mdlincoln.github.io/projects/mira-calligraphiae-monumenta.md

 Cabbalists.
 Hoefnagel drives the viewer to be self-aware of their own assumptions about vision and meaning, frequently confounding our understanding of the pictorial surface.
-At times the page is a perspectival window one peers through into a space to see insects climbing up the sides of words or the edges of the page.
-At other times the pictorial surface is coincident with the page itself, so that the viewer feels as if they are looking down onto a page supporting flora and fauna who cast their shadows upon the parchment.
-Some pages require the viewer to switch back and forth between both these modes.
+At times the page is a perspectival window one peers through as if into a space to see insects climbing up the sides of words or the edges of the page.
+At other times the pictorial surface is coincident with the page itself, so that the viewer feels as if they are looking down onto actual snails creeping along a very solid page.
+Pages like this one require the viewer to switch back and forth between both these modes.
 Like Agrippa’s *De occulta philosophia*, the *MCM* demanded a semiotically intelligent reader intrigued by the idea that text and nature could have a contingent relationship.

-**(SLIDE 17)** Notably, one of the few pages of Bockscay’s calligraphy book that Hoefnagel left unillustrated is this one.
+**(SLIDE 18)** Notably, one of the few pages of Bockscay’s calligraphy book that Hoefnagel left unillustrated is this one.
 Bocskay inscribed the Hebrew alphabet here in its entirety, copying the letters as well as the banner motif wholesale from Giambattista Palatino’s 1541 *Libro